The Social Sciences Academic Resource Center (SSARC) offers the Social Sciences 197:

 International Studies (IS) Majors

-- Please note that ALL internships must be petitioned for IS Majors, even if they are on the preferred list.
-The attached list serves as a guideline of past internships that have been approved for International Studies Majors.
-The list gets updated on a annual basis.
-Find the link to the page by Clicking Here
+- For a list of approved local internships, please click here.
+Please note all internships must be petitioned, even if they are on the preferred list.
+The approved internship will serve as a guideline of past internships that have been approved.

 Each quarter, five courses are offered for internships.
 You will be placed based on your internship agreement.